code-423n4/2024-08-superposition/README.md

 ## All trusted roles in the protocol

-[ ⭐️ SPONSORS: please fill in the description here ]

 | Role                                    |  Description                                                    |
 | --------------------------------------- | --------------------------------------------------------------- |
 | Operator                                | Controls access to the repo, and implementation addresses.      |